The First Weight Check. A Formula Ultimatum. A New Pediatrician.

 I felt like I'd gotten punched in the gut.

-It was a sick feeling, the feeling that I was failing.
-That I couldn't be what my baby needed.
+It was a sick feeling.
+I wasn't giving my baby what she needed.
 How could that be the case, when I was her mother?
 This was the most ancient, basic human thing.
 It should come naturally, right?

 Ha.